portrait

 About

-A. Katie Harris is an associate professor of history at the University of California, Davis, where she has taught since 2004.
+A. Katie Harris is professor of history at the University of California, Davis, where she has taught since 2004.
 Prior to that, she taught at Georgia State University in Atlanta, Georgia.
 She received her doctorate in history from Johns Hopkins University in 2001.

 Research Focus